Damian96/my-configs/README.md

 # my-configs
-A handy repo for my Linux configurations
+A handy repo for my Linux (and not only) configurations

+# LICENSE
+UNLICENSED